-What is Prohibited in My Blue Landfill (Garbage) Cart?
+What is Prohibited in My Landfill (Garbage) Cart?

-Recyclable and compostable materials may NOT be disposed of in your landfill cart as per California’s Organics Reduction and Recycling Law (Senate Bill 1383) and Union City Municipal Code Chapter 7.24.
-Recyclable and compostable materials must be sorted and placed in your recycle and compost carts, respectively.
+Recyclable and compostable materials may NOT be disposed of in your landfill cart as per California’s Organics Reduction and Recycling Law (SB 1383) and Union City Municipal Code Chapter 7.24.
+Recyclable and compostable materials must be properly sorted.

 - Dirt, rock, asphalt, concrete, and brick